spokestack/spokestack-python/README.md

 ### Speech Pipeline

-The Speech Pipeline is the component that ties together VAD, Wakeword, and ASR.
-Essentially, this component listens to a frame of audio to determine if speech is present.
-If speech is detected, the Wakeword model processes the subsequent frames of audio looking for the specific keyword.
+The Speech Pipeline is the module that ties together VAD, Wakeword, and ASR.
+The VAD (voice activity detection) listens to a frame of audio captured by the input device to determine if speech is present.
+If it is, the Wakeword model processes subsequent frames of audio looking for its keyword.
 If the keyword is found, the pipeline is activated and converts the following audio into a transcript.
-The Speech Pipeline is established like this from the previous initialized components:
+The Speech Pipeline is initialized like this:

 ```python
 from spokestack.io.pyaudio import PyAudioInput